coda/packs-sdk/docs/samples/topic/authentication.md

 import * as coda from "@codahq/packs-sdk";
 export const pack = coda.newPack();

-// Per-user authentication to the Jira API, using OAuth2 with a post-submit step
+// Per-user authentication to the Jira Cloud API, using OAuth2 with a
-// to select the instance to connect to.
+// post-submit step to select the instance to connect to.
+Note that this code
+// isn't compatible with Jira Data Center.
 // See https://developer.atlassian.com/cloud/confluence/oauth-2-3lo-apps
 pack.setUserAuthentication({
   type: coda.AuthenticationType.OAuth2,